 The suburb of Smithfield is located to the northwest and has likewise been determined as lying outside the local study area.
-Smithfield is designated a major activity centre in Cairns Plan 2016 (Figure B9-10).
+Smithfield is designated a major activity centre in Cairns Plan 2016 (see Figure 14).
 Major centres are envisaged to provide a 'concentration of a mix of activities that consist of higher order retail, employment, commercial, administrative, community, cultural, education, higher density housing and entertainment.
 The start of the Skyrail Rainforest Cableway, a significant tourist attraction, is also located in Smithfield, as is the James Cook University Cairns campus and Smithfield Mall.
 Smithfield is the major activity centre serving the whole local study area.

-Figure B9-10 Cairns Plan Strategic Framework Settlement Pattern Map.
+Figure 14.
+Cairns Plan Strategic Framework Settlement Pattern Map

-Source: Cairns Plan 2016.
+Source: Cairns Plan 2016;

-B9.2.6.d Tingira Street DMPA Study Area
+2.2.2.2 Tingira Street DMPA Study Area

-The Tingira Street DMPA Study Area comprises several sub-areas adjacent to and containing the Tingira Street DMPA.
+The Tingira Street DMPA Study Area as defined on Figure 8 comprises several sub-areas adjacent to and containing the Tingira Street DMPA.
 The Tingira Street DMPA is located on reclaimed Ports North land at Portsmith, a largely industrial area to the south of the Cairns CBD.
 The site is zoned Strategic Port Land under Cairns Plan 2016 and is surrounded by additional Strategic Port land and industrial areas to the north and west, and conservation areas to the west, south and east (on the opposite side of Smiths Creek).
 Part of Smiths Creek is adjacent to the site on the eastern side and runs around 1km before meeting the larger section of Chinaman Creek/Trinity Inlet which runs adjacent to the Cairns CBD.